josemontesinos/notifications/README.md

 ## Specifications
 The objective of this exercise is to develop a simulator for delivering notifications to users.
-The simulator will allow you to define an environment with several users towhom notifications can be delivered, and each of these notifications will have aseries of statistics related to the messages sent, received and open.
+The simulator will allow you to define an environment with several users to whom notifications can be delivered, and each of these notifications will have a series of statistics related to the messages sent, received and open.

 * **User** registration:
     * Each user will have a name, which will be used for its representation.